bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 </div>

 This shows that nearly all - 198 out of 203 (97.5%) - of the STR alleles in coding regions have motif sizes that are multiples of 3bp.
-As for the 5 remaining STRs, 3 have motifs larger than 50bp, 1 is an out-of-frame expansion of the rare "GC" dinucleotide motif, and 1 is an expansion of a 5bp "GGGGC" motif that adds 3 additional repeats relative to the reference and so does not introduce a frameshift.
+As for the 5 remaining loci, 3 have motifs larger than 50bp, 1 is an out-of-frame expansion of the rare "GC" dinucleotide motif, and 1 is an expansion of a 5bp "GGGGC" motif that adds 3 additional repeats relative to the reference and so does not introduce a frameshift.

 We can also look at whether the 203 coding STR variants fall in LoF or missense constrained genes and compare this to the gene constraint of 25 coding  disease-associated STR loci.